LinguaLatina/analysis/datasheets/hyginustext-observable.md

-# Citable text of Hyginus formatted for use in Observable notebook:  datasheet
+# Citable text of Hyginus' *Fabulae* formatted for use in Observable notebook:  datasheet

 ## (1) Motivation

-- purpose
-- creators
-- support
+This data set is for use in observable notebooks in this collection https://observablehq.com/collection/@neelsmith/latin.

+It was created by Neel Smith as part of his work as a professor of Classics at the College of the Holy Cross.

 ## (2) Composition

-- what does an instance represent?
-- how many instances are there in total?
-- does the dataset contain all possible instances or is it a sample?
-If a sample, what is the larger set, and is the sample representative?
-- what does each instance consist of?
-- is there a classifying label on each instance?
-- are there relations among instances?
-- errors, sources of noise, redundancies?
-- is the dataset self-contained?  if it relies on external resources, what are archival long-term versions?
-- confidential or sensitive data?
+Each instance in the collection represents a canonically citable note in the text of Hyginus' *Fabulae*.
+There are 1234 citable nodes, providing complete coverage of the *Fabulae*.

+Each instance is represented by:

+- A passage reference.
+This value is the passage component of the CTS URN for the passage.
+- A URL to the online text of the passage in this text of Hyginus: https://lingualatina.github.io/texts/browsable/hyginus/toc/
+- The text contents of the citable node.

 ## (3) Collection